 – I would suggest getting at least 2 yards of tulle from the fabric store.
 You will probably want at least a yard of width so that it gathers up nicely.

-2. Sew a second line of stitching next to the first one.
+Sew a second line of stitching next to the first one.
 You may need to pull the fabric to flatten it back down after sewing the first line of stitching.
-This time line the edge of the presser foot up with the first line of stitching.
+This time, linen the edge of the presser foot up with the first line of stitching.
+This time, line the edge of the presser foot up with the first line of the stitching.